Boards Report - 2021

 Directors Responsibility Statement

-a) in the preparation of the annual accounts, the applicable accounting standards have been followed and no material departures have been made from the same;
+a) in the preparation of the annual accounts for the year ended 31st December 2021, the applicable accounting standards have been followed and no material departures have been made from the same;

 c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

 d) they have prepared the annual accounts on a going concern basis;

 e) they have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and

 f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Directors and Key Managerial Personnel

 Mr. Matthias Christoph Lohner (DIN: 08934420) Executive Director of the Company, retires by rotation at the 63rd AGM, and being eligible, has offered himself for re-appointment.
 A resolution seeking approval of the members for his re-appointment, forms part of the Notice of the 63rd AGM.
 As per the terms of his appointment, his re-appointment at the 63rd AGM as a director retiring by rotation would not constitute break in his appointment as a Whole-time Director, designated as "Executive Director - Technical".